shobrook/openlimit/README.md

 ## Contributing

-If you want to contribute to the library, I recommend learning your way around the codebase with [Adrenaline.](https://useadrenaline.com/) Simply plug in a link to this repository and start asking questions to ramp up.
+If you want to contribute to the library, get started with [Adrenaline.](https://useadrenaline.com/) Just paste in a link to this repository to familiarize yourself.